- Python 100%

 kshell-utilities

 Handy utilities for processing nuclear shell model data from KSHELL.
-Se the KSHELL repository for installation and usage instructions for KSHELL.
+See the KSHELL repository for installation and usage instructions for KSHELL.

 Installation